Tone Down the Redness of Chronic Flushing and Blushing in WESTLAKE VILLAGE AND Thousand Oaks

 Being aware of what your triggers are is important, since the knowledge can help to reduce flare-ups, maximize the results from treatments, and stop the condition from worsening.
 Dr. Pierre suggests keeping a journal to track your activities and outbreaks.
 Being able to look back and identify common or recurring exposures linked to rosacea flare-ups can be critical when it comes to identifying triggers to avoid.

 The people who have the highest risk of developing rosacea are women who are over the age of 30, have fair skin, tend to get sunburns easily, blush or flush frequently, have relatives who have symptoms of the condition, have Northern European ancestry, or have a history of severe acne.
 If you are in one or more of the high-risk groups for rosacea, you should know about the early signs of the condition.

 What Can Be Done About Rosacea?

 Seeking appropriate treatment for flare-ups that do happen is also necessary.
 Dr. Pierre has a variety of options to alleviate differing degrees of symptoms.
+In some cases, laser treatments may help to address enlarged blood vessels and target visible veins.
 Cutera Excel V and Laser Genesis treatments, for example, are effective at toning down the redness of flushing.
-Options are customized to each individual patient, which can lead to improvement in the length of time between outbreaks.
+Options are customized to each individual patient, which can lead to improvement in the length of time between outbreaks of rosacea.
 While restoration of healthy skin may take a few months, patients should quickly feel more confident as they see clearing occur.